dlr-eoc/ukis-frontend-libraries/projects/core-ui/README.md

     content-area
 ```

-and be aware that the router is placing the routes outside of the router-outlet (so they are not childs)
+and keep in mind that the router is placing the routes outside of the router-outlet (so they are not children)
 ```
 main-container
   router-outlet